Buy a Determination Chinese/Japanese Scroll

 This title can also be translated as patience, perseverance, tolerance, or self-denial.

 我慢 is also a Chinese Buddhist term with a different pronunciation.
 It comes from Sanskrit abhimāna or ātma-mada.
-Chinese Buddhism defines this very differently as, "Egoism exalting self and depreciating others", "self-intoxication", or "pride".
-Alone, the first character means "Me, I, or Self", and the second character in a Buddhist context comes from Sanskrit māna and means pride, arrogance, self-conceit, looking down on others, supercilious, etc.
+Chinese Buddhism defines this very differently as “Egoism exalting self and depreciating others,” “self-intoxication,” or “pride.”
+Alone, the first character means “Me, I, or Self,” and the second character in a Buddhist context comes from Sanskrit māna and means pride, arrogance, self-conceit, looking down on others, superciliousness, etc.

 I’m currently working with Japanese and Chinese translators to try and reconcile the true meaning or any commonality of this word between languages.
 For now, please only consider this if your audience is Japanese.